rte-france/relife/sphinx_docs/source/get_started/survival.rst

 It will return the :python:`sf` values of :python:`t`, here an array of shape :python:`(50,)`

-Sometimes, one might wants to access functions values without having to fit model's parameters.
+Sometimes, one might wants to access function values without having to fit model's parameters.
 To do so, just add :python:`params` key-word argument in the desired function. :python:`params` has to be a 1d-array whose size corresponds to number of model parameters.
 For instance :